 Upon having a good understanding of your organizational culture, you can test for these traits when searching for your next hire.
 Yes, your prospective employee must have the talent and skills for the position.
 But by screening for culture, you can avoid missteps and find stellar employees who can take your organization to the next level.

-For more information regarding improving your organizational culture and hiring the right people, email us at email@example.com or call us at (281)240-3536.
+For more information regarding improving your organizational culture and hiring the right people, contact us at email@example.com or 281-240-3536.